Annual Salary

 You'll usually need:

-You'll usually start out as an editorial assistant and work your way up.
-There's a lot of competition for jobs so you may find it useful to have a degree.
+There's a lot of competition for jobs so you may find it easier if you have a degree.

-You'll need to get some experience before applying for your first job in publishing.
-To build up your experience you can:
+You'll need some experience before you apply for your first job in publishing.

 You can also get information on working in creative careers from Discover Creative Careers.